-Upon entering the orchard, all will process around the orchard whilst making as much noise as possible (this is to awaken the trees from their slumber) by using musical instruments, biscuit tins, saucepan lids, etc. or shouting and clapping, and come to rest at the chosen tree.
+Upon entering the orchard, all will process around the orchard whilst making as much noise as possible (this is to drive away the evil spirits) by using musical instruments, biscuit tins, saucepan lids, etc. or shouting and clapping, and come to rest at the chosen tree.